JuliaData/DataFrames.jl/docs/src/man/basics.md

 julia> Pkg.add("CSV")
 ```

-Now, we will explore how to load a CSV file into a `DataFrame`.
-Unlike Python's Pandas `read_csv`
-you need two packages to accomplish this: CSV.jl and DataFrames.jl.

-As the first step, you have to load the libraries you will use.
-In our case CSV.jl and DataFrames.jl.
 In order to read the file in we will use the `CSV.read` function.

 ```jldoctest dataframe
 julia> using CSV